bkesterbyld/701-Glenside/content/pages/index.md

       If our driveway is full or you want freedom to escape, please park on Augustine Lane just south of our house and walk on the sourth / eastern side of the Glenside where there is a sidewalk.
 Don't walk on the other side as there is very little space to walk on the big curve.

+      Try to cross at our southern driveway entrance as it has the best views of traffic both ways.
     actions: []
     media:
       url: /images/walkingtoglenside.png